tsklxiv/mil/README.md

 Mainly influenced by GNU `dc` and Forth.

 > Note: Mil is incomplete, and can contain bugs and nasty stuff.
-> You can go to the TODO.txt for a list of completed and incompleted
+> You can go to the TODO.txt for a list of completed and incomplete
 > things.
 > If you find a bug, please open an issue.